-Dr Dean de la Motte
+Dr. Dean de la Motte

-Department: Modern and Classical Languages
+Professor, Modern Languages

 As a teacher I have always been a "generalist," teaching across the curriculum in French literature and language as well as humanities courses, but my research and publications are almost exclusively in the area of 19th-century France.
 I am most interested in how technological, social and political changes (industrialization, revolution, democratization and the rise of mass culture, for example) are related to the evolution of the novel as a genre.
 In much of my research, I have focused on how the notion of "progress" - a relatively new and contested idea at the time of the Enlightenment - increasingly comes to permeate all aspects of the 19th-century culture, from the rise of consumer capitalism to the subject matter of novels, including the birth of modern science fiction with Jules Verne.
 I have a great interest in the teaching of literature as well, and have published a number of articles on this topic, also co-editing a volume of "Approaches to Teaching Stendhal's 'The Red and the Black'" (New York: MLA, 1999).